rcls/discus/docs/README.md

 the execute stage, and written back to the register file in the first half of the following clock cycle; hence the nominal 2.5 stage pipeline.

-Because the write-back occurs simultaneously with the execute stage of the following instruction, the write-back is on the critical path for the CPU cycle time.
+The write-back occurs simultaneously with decode logic of the execute stage of the following instruction.
+This keeps the write-back off the critical path for the cycle time—the write-back is complete by the time the read strobes for the next instruction have settled.

 Program Counter and Stack